eco4cast/neon4cast-docs/docs/01-Ticks.md

 ## Challenge

 The challenge is open to any individual, group, or institution that may want to participate.
-The goals of this challenge are to forecast the density of *Amblyomma americanum* nymphs (ticks/1600m^2) each epidemiological week (Sun-Sat) at nine NEON sites.
+The goals of this challenge are to forecast the density of *Amblyomma americanum* nymphs (ticks/1600m^2) each epidemiological week at nine NEON sites.
+The epidemiological week is defined as the week of the year that the National Notifiable Diseases Surveillance System reports disease incidence and runs Sunday-Saturday, also known as an MMWR week (Morbidity and Mortality Weekly Report).
 Due to the latency in the taxonomic data reported by NEON, the challenge will be for the 2021 field season.

 Teams must post information about any additional data they wish to use on the theme Slack channel so that other teams can potentially use the data as well.